neoforged/websites/content/personal/sciwhiz12/what-are-mappings.md

 ---

 {{< box note >}}
 This article was originally posted by me to the now-defunct Minecraft Forge blog, in July 2022.
-As such, the information here may be outdated or inaccurate, with respect to current practice.
+As such, the information here may be outdated or inaccurate, with respect to current practice as of publication of this repost.

-However, I believe the concepts in this article are still generally applicable (at the time of posting), and this article would still be useful as a (historical) reference for what mappings are/were.

 For posterity, this article remains unchanged from its final form.
 If any updates are made, it will probably be in a new post, with a link to that attached here.
 {{< /box >}}